ikem-krueger/ikem-krueger.github.io/_posts/2017-10-9-Git-GNU-Toolchain-on-Windows.md

 ![_config.yml]({{ site.baseurl }}/images/git-gnu-tools.png)

-So I put them to the system environment variable "PATH", and now I have access to them, with a minimum of overhead.
+So I put the path to the system environment variable "PATH", and now I can access them on the console.